-The program of HDice tests at the UITF has undergone an extensive Experimental Readiness Review.
-Following a period devoted to the commissioning of the UITF accelerator in cave-1 (Run 0), three HDice runs are planned that culminate in an extended test of polarized HD with electrons [21].
+With the completion of the beam line, see Fig. 6, and the HDice in-beam test setup, see left panel of Fig. 7, the program of HDice tests at the UITF has undergone an extensive Experimental Readiness Review.
+Following a period devoted to the commissioning of the UITF accelerator in cave-1 (Run 0), three HDice runs are planned that culminate in an extended test of polarized HD with electrons [23].
 As of early March 2020, the UITF accelerator commissioning Run 0 was scheduled for the beginning of April, and the three HDice runs were expected to be completed in August 2020.
 While the Lab transition to MEDCON-6 status put an abrupt halt to this, a revised schedule is now under discussion with the goal of completing the HDice runs in the fall of 2020.